Graduate Admission FAQs

 If you are accepted as a transfer student, you will need to contact the International Student Coordinator at your current institution to begin the transfer process in SEVIS.

-Current proof of financial support is needed before we are authorized to issue immigration documents.
+Current proof of financial support is required to issue immigration documents.
 This proof may take a variety of forms, including bank statements, scholarship letters or assistantship contacts.
 The most common form of proof is a bank statement that should show the account number and balance.
 We cannot accept solvency certificates for the purposes of issuing an I-20.
-If the funds are from an account other than your own, we must also have a letter of support from the person(s) providing the funds indicating the extent and length of support.
-All financial statements must be on original stationary and less than six months old.
+If the funds are from an account other than your own, we must also have an Affidavit of Support from the person(s) providing the funds indicating the extent and length of support.
+All financial statements must be on original stationery and less than six months old.

 Your admission decision is good for one academic year (two semesters).
 If you plan to attend another school prior to coming to the University of Dayton, please submit an updated application to our office.
 The following is required to issue you a new I-20: